firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://torstatus.blutmagie.de/ip_list_all.php/Tor_ip_list_ALL.csv).

-The last time downloaded was found to be dated: Fri May 29 23:36:15 UTC 2015.
+The last time downloaded was found to be dated: Sat May 30 00:09:05 UTC 2015.

 The ipset `bm_tor` has **6453** entries, **6453** unique IPs.